pondermatic/kb-support/README.md

-Raise an [Issue](https://github.com/KB-Support/kb-support/issues) on GitHub Send us a Pull Request with your bug fixes and/or new features Translate Easy Digital Downloads into different languages Provide feedback and suggestions on [enhancements](https://github.com/KB-Support/kb-support/issues?direction=desc&labels=Enhancement&page=1&sort=created&state=open)
+Raise an [Issue](https://github.com/KB-Support/kb-support/issues) on GitHub Send us a Pull Request with your bug fixes and/or new features Translate KB Support into different languages
+Provide feedback and suggestions on [enhancements](https://github.com/KB-Support/kb-support/issues?direction=desc&labels=Enhancement&page=1&sort=created&state=open)